movet306/Textile-Intelligence-Bot/README.md

 ## The Problem

-Our family business operates in textile manufacturing — weaving, dyeing, lamination, coating, and yarn imports.
-Keeping track of raw material price movements, new technologies, and global market shifts is critical but time-consuming.
+Our family business operates in textile manufacturing.
+So, keeping track of raw material price movements, new technologies, and global market shifts is critical but time-consuming.

 **Before this project:**
 - Manually checking 4-5 websites every morning